 Branding is more permanent with SEO.
 A high-ranking website can literally introduce new products to a much larger client base.
 Customers can be introduced to new products or services they were not aware of at the time of visiting the website.

-Sales are initially generated by AdWords bringing in highly-targeted clients or visitors.
+Sales are initially generated by Ads bringing in highly-targeted clients or visitors.
 The SEO process, which does have a gestation period, then takes over and consistently brings in customers by ranking a website or webpage higher.
-Marketing products online is more effective when an enterprise uses both SEO and Google AdWords.
+Marketing products online is more effective when an enterprise uses both SEO and Google Ads.